-You can open and deposit into a Traditional IRA on your own, without any employer participation, until you reach the age of 70½.
+You can open and deposit into a traditional IRA on your own, without any employer participation, until you reach the age of 70½.
 These contributions are tax-deductible and all interest is tax-deferred, meaning you won’t pay those taxes until you withdraw funds after retirement.

-If something happens, you may dip into those funds before you turn 59½, but a 10% early distribution penalty may apply.
+If something happens, you can dip into those funds before you turn 59½, but a 10% early distribution penalty may apply.
 This penalty doesn’t apply if you withdraw funds for major life events, such as disability, unemployment, a qualifying first home purchase, qualifying education expenses, death, or receiving your IRA assets in equal payments over your life expectancy after age 70½.